Instead of store-bought vegan cheese, you top these vegan enchiladas with smoky, spicy, homemade cashew cream.

 1tablespoonhot sauceoptional, or to taste – use your fave!

-In a small frying pan on medium-high heat, saute the onion and mushrooms in the olive oil until the onions turn translucent.
+In a small frying pan on medium-high heat, saute the onion, garlic, and mushrooms in the olive oil until the onions turn translucent.
 Toss the spinach in and cook it all up, stirring, for a couple of more minutes until the spinach wilts down and turns a beautiful bright green.

 Dump the mixture into a big bowl and add the corn and beans.
 Add your hot sauce until the mixture is as hot as you want!